ibm-cloud-docs/enterprise-management/iam-act.md

 - Be a member of the enterprise account to create and assign enterprise-managed IAM templates.

-- To create, update, and delete an enterprise-managed IAM template, make sure you're assigned the following access:
+- To create, update, and delete an enterprise-managed IAM template, make sure that you are assigned with the following access:
    * A policy with the Template Administrator role on All IAM Account Management services.

-- To assign an enterprise-managed IAM template to child accounts, make sure you're assigned the following access:
+- To assign an enterprise-managed IAM template to child accounts, make sure that you are assigned with the following access:
    * A policy with the Template Assignment Administrator role on All IAM Account Management services
    * A policy with at least the Viewer role on the Enterprise service.

-- To read an enterprise-managed IAM template or the template assignment, make sure you're assigned the following access:
+- To read an enterprise-managed IAM template or the template assignment, make sure you're assigned with the following access:
    * A policy with the Template Administrator role on All IAM Account Management services.
    * A policy with the Template Assignment Administrator role on All IAM Account Management services.